durkangroup/_dgicons/README.md

 _dgicons
 ========
-Custom icons used for sites.
+Custom icons used for sites dude.